Skip to main content

 Lecce

-This morning, Estelle gave a talk and showed us slides.
+This morning, Dr Estelle gave a talk and showed us slides.
 We then set out on a walking tour of Lecce.

 A walk through Lecce